Do You Recognize These Men? LAPD Asks for Help Locating Men Related to Alleged Hate Crime That Went Viral

 The LAPD eventually declared the pro-Trump rally an unlawful assembly, saying "several fights'' broke out during the day as protesters and counter-protesters clashed.

-On Monday, the LAPD singled out two men that they are searching for as "people of interest involved in an alleged hate crime incident."
+On Monday, the LAPD singled out two men who they are searching for as "people of interest involved in an alleged hate crime incident."

 The second person of interest was described as a man with brown eyes, 30-40 years old, standing 6 feet tall and weighing about 189 pounds.
 He was last seen wearing a black cap, black tatical vest and ripped jean-shorts.